Greenbelt Lines: Former G12 stops

-G14 stops
+Former G14 stops

 History

 The Greenbelt–New Carrollton Line was run by two different Metrobus routes from 1978 until 1993.
 The local routes were operated by routes T15, T16, and T17 from 1976 until 2010 while the Express routes were operated by the "Greenbelt-New Carrollton Express Line" operated by routes R11 and R15.
 After 1993, the line was solely operated by routes T15, T16, and T17.
 After the mid 2000s, routes T16 and T17 continued.

 R11, R15

 Routes R11 and R15 operated express routes during peak hours only between 1978 and 1993.
 Both routes operated during rush hours only.

 Greenbelt–New Carrollton Express Line

 Routes R11 and R15 originally began as Street Car Lines operating between Farragut Square and Springhill Lake Apartment Complex when they were a part of the Kenilworth Avenue Line.
 In 1973, both routes R11 and R15 became Metrobus routes along with routes R12, R13, and R14.
 On July 18, 1977, routes R11 and R15 were shorten to Stadium–Armory station.
 Early morning Saturday service was discontinued on September 26, 1977 being replaced with the Orange and Blue Lines with peak hour trips not being affected.

 On December 3, 1978, routes R11 and R15 were separated from the Kenilworth Avenue Line and were created as the "Greenbelt-New Carrollton Express Line" which would provide express service between Greenbelt and New Carrollton station.
 Route R11 would operate between Beltway Plaza Mall and New Carrollton station while route R15 would operate between Greenbelt Center and New Carrollton station.
 Both routes would primarily run along Greenbelt Road, Cherrywood Lane, Kenilworth Avenue, the Capital Beltway, and John Hanson Highway.

 On December 11, 1993, routes R11 and R15 were discontinued when the Green Line portion between Greenbelt station and Fort Totten station opened and replaced by routes R12, T15, T16, and T17.